SrZorro/prisma-attribute-parser/README.md

 ## Method arguments

 There may be any number of named arguments.
-If there is a positional argument, then it may appear anywhere in the function signature, but if it's present and required, the caller must place it before any named arguments.
+If there is a positional argument, if it's present and required, the caller must place it before any named arguments.
 Named arguments may appear in any order:

 ```
 @@pg.index([ email, first_name ], name: "my_index", partial: true)